MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-virtual-assistant-introduction.md

 Onboarding | An example OnBoarding flow enabling your Assistant to greet the user and collect initial information.
 Eventing Architecture | Events in the context of the Virtual Assistant enable the client application hosting the assistant (in a web-browser or on a device such as a car or speaker) to exchange information about the user or device events whilst also receiving events to perform device operations.
 Linked Accounts | In a speech-led scenario it's not practical for a user to enter their username and password for supporting systems through voice commands.
 Therefore a separate companion experience provides an opportunity for the user to signin and provide permission for an Virtual Assistant to retrieve tokens for later use.
-Skill Enablement | A broad set of common capabilities exist which today, which require each developer to build themselves.
+Skill Enablement | A broad set of common capabilities exist today, which require each developer to build themselves.
 Our Virtual Assistant solution includes a new Skill capability enabling new capabilities to be plugged into an Virtual Assistant through configuration only and provide an authentication mechanism for Skills to request tokens for down-stream activities.
 Point of Interest Skill | The preview Point of Interest (PoI) skill provides a comprehensive language model for finding points of interest and requesting directions.
 The skill currently provides integration into Azure Maps.
 Calendar Skill | The preview Calendar Skill provides a comprehensive language model for common calendar related activities, The skill is currently integrated into Microsoft Graph (Office 365/Outlook.com) with support for Google APIs to follow soon..
 Email Skill | The preview Email Skill provides a comprehensive language model for common email related activities, The skill is currently integrated into Microsoft Graph (Office 365/Outlook.com) with support for Google APIs to follow soon.